 Different types of stone worktops require varying degrees of care.
 If you are not sure how you can best take care of your surfaces, here are some cleaning tips for granite, quartz and marble worktops throughout your home.

-Keep your granite worktops clean by cleaning daily with a mild mixture of dishwashing liquid and water.
+Keep your granite worktops clean by cleaning daily with a mild mixture of dish washing liquid and water.
 You can make a mixture and apply it using a spray bottle.
-Wipe down your worktops after food preparation ad always use a soft cloth.
+Wipe down your worktops after food preparation and always use a soft cloth.
 Avoid harsh cleaners and never cut directly on these surfaces.
 If your surfaces become stained, for whatever reason, you can use a commercial stone poultice or use as per the instructions.
-Remember to reseal your granite worktops regularly to protect them.
+Remember to re-seal your granite worktops regularly to protect them.

 As you can see, each type of stone has its own strengths and weaknesses.
 By understanding and keeping them in mind, you will be able to best maintain these surfaces so that you can keep them looking beautiful for many years.